 There were several “all Maryland’ units that were ultimately raised.
-One of those units was the 1st Maryland Infantry Regiment formed in the Spring of 1861.
+One of those units was the 1st Maryland Infantry Regiment which formed in the Spring of 1861.
 Company D of the 1st Maryland Infantry Regiment was commanded by Capt.
 James Herbert.
 Capt.
 Herbert formally served as a Lieutenant in Company A, 53rd Maryland Militia prior to the war.
 Company A was one of the “Independent Greys” companies within the 53rd Maryland.
 Carrying on with tradition; Capt.
 Herbert nicknamed his Company D “The Independent Greys”.

 Carrying on with the same Maryland tradition, we named our modern day organization the “Independent Greys”.
 We are a living history organization that teaches the public about the Confederate Marylanders role in the American Civil War.Our organization is based out of Baltimore, MD with members spanning several states.
 The genesis was in 2014 with the creation of the group,“Company D” 2nd Maryland Infantry (1862-1865).
 Since then, our organization has evolved and expanded to include an early war 1st Maryland Infantry Regiment impression.
 Also, our organization created a regularly published virtual online magazine called the “True Marylander”.
-The Independent Greys organization also has civilian impressions of the “The Monument Street Girls” and “Plug Uglies”.
-Both of these impressions are historically accurate and are embedded within Maryland’s (Baltimore’s) history.
+We strive to re-create the best Maryland impressions possible based on research and documentation which can be found within this webpage.